-Structure of This book is structured as follows: This Book Chapter 1 introduces HUBwatch software and describes its features.
-Chapter 2 describes in-band and out-of-band management. • Chapter 3 describes how HUBwatch uses Simple Network • Management Protocol (SNMP).
-It tells you how you use and manage communities in configurations with multiple hubs and SNMP agents.
-This chapter also describes the tasks associated with managing SNMP agents.
-Chapter 4 describes how to start the HUBwatch software.
-Chapter 5 provides an overview of the interconnect • functionality and presents some typical LAN segment configurations available when using the DEChub 900 MultiSwitch.
-Chapter 6 describes how to use the HUBwatch GUI for hubs ٠ and network modules.

-hubs and modules.

-Chapter 7 describes the tasks associated with managing
+This book is structured as follows:

+- Part I contains information that applies to hubs and modules as well as to GIGAswitch - Chapter 1 introduces HUBwatch software and describes its features. - Chapter 2 describes in-band and out-of-band management. - Chapter 3 describes how HUBwatch uses Simple Network Management Protocol (SNMP).
+It tells you how communities are used and managed in configurations with multiple hubs and SNMP agents.
+This chapter also describes the tasks associated with managing SNMP agents. - Chapter 4 tells you how to use traps.
+It also explains how to run the poller and view the alarm message log file.
+This feature is currently available only in the OpenVMS release of HUBwatch software. - Chapter 5 describes how to start the HUBwatch software. - Part II contains information that applies only to hubs and modules. - Chapter 6 provides an overview of the interconnect functionality and presents some typical LAN segment configurations available when using the DEChub 900 MultiSwitch. - Chapter 7 describes how to use the HUBwatch GUI for hubs and network modules. - Chapter 8 describes the tasks associated with managing hubs and modules. - Part III contains information that applies only to GIGAswitch. - Chapter 9 describes how to use the HUBwatch GUI for GIGAswitch. - Chapter 10 describes the tasks associated with managing a GIGAswitch.
-Appendix B contains example figures of the Summary

-windows you use to manage hubs and their modules.
-A Glossary provides definitions of HUBwatch terms.
+- Appendix A provides troubleshooting information in the form of possible solutions to potential problems. - Appendix B contains example figures of the summary windows you use to manage hubs and their modules. - A Glossary provides definitions of HUBwatch terms.